maximilianoPizarro/connectivity-link/README-INSTALL.md

 ### Console (Connectivity Link view)

-Connectivity Link is exposed via the **dynamic console plugin**, not ConsoleLink.
+Connectivity Link is exposed via the **dynamic console plugin**.
 Enable it:

 - **UI:** Administration → Cluster Settings → Console → add `connectivity-link-plugin` to spec.plugins (and `gitops-plugin` for GitOps).
 - **CLI:**